Manalapan Township, New Jersey: Healthcare

-Manalapan Township is served by CentraState Healthcare System, which is affiliated with Rutgers Robert Wood Johnson Medical School, located in neighboring Freehold Township.
+Manalapan Township is served by CentraState Medical Center, which is affiliated with Rutgers Robert Wood Johnson Medical School, located in neighboring Freehold Township.
 The regional hospital is a 287-bed medical facility.
-CentraState Healthcare system also provides healthcare through its various family practices in communities across western Monmouth and southern Middlesex counties in central New Jersey.
-The next closest hospitals to the township are the Old Bridge Division of Raritan Bay Medical Center in nearby Old Bridge Township, Penn Medicine Princeton Medical Center in nearby Plainsboro Township, and Saint Peter's University Hospital and Robert Wood Johnson University Hospital in nearby New Brunswick.
+CentraState Healthcare system also provides healthcare through its various family practices in communities across western Monmouth and southern Middlesex counties in Central New Jersey.
+Two family practices that are accessible to Manalapan include, one in Marlboro and one in Monroe Township.

+The next closest hospitals to the township are Hackensack Meridian Hospital at Old Bridge, formerly Raritan Bay Medical Center at Old Bridge, in nearby Old Bridge Township, Penn Medicine Princeton Medical Center in nearby Plainsboro Township, and Saint Peter's University Hospital and Robert Wood Johnson University Hospital in nearby New Brunswick.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Manalapan Township include: